frestevao/avd-sessionhost-automation/README.md

 # __<a name="solution">Solution</a>__

 This solution was developed to help Azure Administrators to automate the mainatence process of AVD Environments where is required to recreate the session hosts due a image change or even for a quick deployment in another region or azure.
+You can learn more about this project in [post](https://techf.cloud) on my blog.

 This automation may help you with: